Gabriele04/social_api_project/README.md

 The API will be available at: `http://127.0.0.1:8000/`

 ## Database and demo data
-This project includes the database file SQLite preconfigured: `db.sqlite3`

-## Database and demo data

 The project includes a preconfigured SQLite database file: **db.sqlite3**. the database already contains sample data (Demo Data), including posts, comments, follow relationships, and chat history, for easy testing.